The Life of an Independent Sales Rep: Kurt Smith Tells All

-Independent sales rep and owner of Top Gun Sales, Kurt Smith explains the sacrifice and dedication it takes to become one of the industry's most widely respect reps.
+Independent sales rep and owner of Top Gun Sales, Kurt Smith, explains the sacrifice and dedication it takes to become a respected sales rep

 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

 One of the hardest-working (and most popular) reps in the industry, Kurt Smith drives 40,000 miles a year selling Sterling Rope, Salewa, Evolv, Nemo Equipment, Meridian Line, and Skratch Labs to retail shops in the Southeast and Great Lakes regions.
 As a new dad, he says it’s hard to be away from his young family.
 But the travel is also what keeps him going.
 He sleeps in a decked-out Mercedes Sprinter van roughly 180 nights a year, and just made Delta Gold status.
 Next goal?
 Platinum.

 How did you start out as a rep?

 I started repping in 2004 after being a professional dirtbag climber for 25 years.
 I began climbing in Lake Tahoe before it became mainstream.
 Instead of going to college like all my friends, I went to Yosemite.
 I always knew I would end up as a rep or working with a brand.
 Sterling Rope was the first brand to hire me, and for two years I also worked with an agency that represented Mountain Hardwear and Montrail.